nmmarquez/linHierarchy/README.md

-The Linear Hierarchy package contains functions for analyzing dyadic interactions of a group of individuals and generating a score for individuals to be used in subsequent analysis.
-There are several differnet scoring algorithms that may be parameterized accordingly in order to generate player scores to the users liking.
+The Linear Hierarchy package contains functions for analyzing dyadic interactions of a group of individuals and generating a score for individuals (players) to be used in subsequent analysis.
+There are several different scoring algorithms within the package that may be differentially parameterized in order to generate player ratings.

 Current development plans include the implementation of the following player rating algorithms: